Hiroreco/enreco-archive/recap-data/chapter2/day6/edges/liz-shiori-c2d6.md

 Elizabeth didn't think anyone else would know of her trusted blade's name.
 She did not tell anyone about Thorn, so how could Shiori Nyavella have known that name?

-The details of the red knight and the imprisonment of what seemed to be a character based on Nerissa...
+The details of the Red Knight and the imprisonment of what seemed to be a character based on Nerissa...

 *Lies,* a ***scam***